 3. Wordle Enhances the Brain’s Language and Logical Zones

 Your brain’s language and logic centers can be activated by Wordle today.
-Because they represent a challenge or difficulty in overcoming, puzzles appeal to human brains.
+Because they represent a challenge or difficulty to overcome, puzzles appeal to human brains.
 No matter how frustrating a game may be, the high dopamine you experience after beating or winning is wonderful.

 A dopamine deficit drives your addictions and most of your recreational activities.
 Wordle uses the same brain mechanisms as mood-affecting drugs, which is not to say that it is the same thing.
 You feel pleasure after finishing Wordle because dopamine is the chemical that represents pleasure.